smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Subscribe_to_Destination_and_Waypoints.md

 5. SDL transfers the request with valid and allowed parameters to HMI
 6. SDL receives response from HMI
 7. SDL stores the subscription status of the application internally
-8. SDL transfers response to mobile app
+8. SDL transfers response to mobile application
 9. Any change on destination or waypoints happens on HMI

 _Expected:_